K8Bee/week-08-assignment/planning.md

   If you have two or more tables, what's the relationship between them?
 - one to many
   How do I connect the tables?
 Do I need foreign keys?
 Do I need junction tables?
+- foreign key no junction table
+- Have a posts table and a comments table
+- One post is going to be connected through its id have MANY comments
+- Need reference in comments table so the post can connect to and the comments know what post is connecting to specifically, need new column
+- So the post table will be connected to many comments tables
+- One entry from one table can have many connections
+- The foreign key (reference to primary key in another table e.g. if ) would go in the comments table
-- foreign key no junction table, connect posts table to comments table by Set up your tables in a database in Supabase
+- Foreign keys go in the many table (the table with a many connection) Set up your tables in a database in Supabase
-- then show schema

 ## Create a project (database), if you don't have one already